mrpancakes/code-quiz/README.md

-# homework-04-code-quiz
+# Code Quiz

 ## Description

-This application is a quiz which tests the user's knowledge of JavaScript.
+This application is a online quiz which tests the user's knowledge of JavaScript.
 By initiating the quiz, the 90 second timer begins ticking.
-Which each wrong answer, 10 seconds are deducted from the timer.
+With each wrong answer, 10 seconds are deducted from the timer.
 Once complete, the score is displayed and the user can submit their initials/score to local storage.
 All of the user's past scores are then displayed once they submit their initials.

 ### Application Functionality
 * When Start button is clicked: